Lauraquiroga/login-checker-benchmarking/README.md

    ```bash
    pip install -r requirements.txt
    ```
-   Ensure that you have Python installed on your system.
+   Ensure that you have Python installed on your system (recommended Python 3.12.7).

 3. **Run the project**
    Run the project from the root folder.